xquery/mx/README.md

 ## Dist

-src/test-app - contains test application that uses mx.xqm
+src/example-app - contains test application that uses mx.xqm

 src/xquery - contains mx.xqm library and mx-controller.xqy

 tests -  there are tests for mx but I have opted to not include them in the dist for the time being

-## Installation of test-app
+## Installation of example-app

 You need to  ensure you have a MarkLogic database and application server setup.